Cosmo697/beat-analyzer/README.md

 ## Getting Started

 1. Clone the repository
-2. Install dependencies: `npm install`
+2. Install dependencies: `pnpm install`
 3. Copy `.env.local.example` to `.env.local` and update with your Supabase credentials
 4. Create the required table in your Supabase database (SQL in `.env.local.example`)
-5. Run the development server: `npm run dev`
+5. Run the development server: `pnpm run dev`
 6. Open [http://localhost:3000](http://localhost:3000) in your browser

 ## Supabase Setup